DanielFDA/sei-project-3/README.md

 Most of my time coding on this project was focused on the logic for the pokePayment page and the base jsx for multiple pages like the home page, the index page and show page, checkout, confirmation (not deployed to the site) and the payment page itself.
 This was the basic formatting for how every page would look which would then be changed and styled as we needed.

-This is how the JSX for the index page looked :
+This is how the JSX for the index page looked.

 ```js
 <>